Butt Rashes: 9 Common Causes and How to Treat Them

 Allergic Contact Dermatitis

-Cures: You’re going to have to figure out what’s behind the case of contact dermatitis personally occupying your specific butt, first, but over-the-counter calamine lotion and time will help if it’s poison ivy.
+Treatment Options: You’re going to have to figure out what’s behind the case of contact dermatitis personally occupying your specific butt, first.
+However, over-the-counter calamine lotion and time will help if it’s poison ivy.
 Removing the offending soap/detergent/lotion from your arsenal will obviously be necessary if that’s giving you an allergic reaction.
 Switching to fragrance-free personal care can also help.

 Atopic Dermatitis (AKA Eczema)

-Cures: Steroid cream and a trip to your doctor, who can help you get to the root of this unpleasant rash.
+Treatment Options: Steroid cream and a trip to your doctor, who can help you get to the root of this unpleasant skin rash.

 Common causes: Autoimmune disease.